linusshops/iddqd/README.md

 # iddqd

-The purpose of this module is to programmatically intercept Magento's merged and parsed XML representation of all the `config.xml` files in operation, and modify it on the fly, JIT-like. *This has unbelievably powerful consequences*.
+The purpose of this module is to programmatically intercept Magento's merged and parsed XML object representation of all the configuration `*.xml` files in operation, and modify it on the fly, JIT-like. *This has unbelievably powerful consequences*.

 ## Why?